 You can’t visit the Atherton Tablelands without doing the waterfall circuit!
-Each of the waterfalls is a classic cascade and unique in their way.
+Each of the waterfalls is a classic cascade and unique in its way.
 You will marvel as they leap from the cliffs and plunge into the darkness of the pools below.

 They offer a place to soak your body and purify your mind after a long hike on gorgeous rainforest trails.
 Below are a few of our favourites we believe are unmissable.

 - S17° 29’44.2”

 By far the most popular of all the Atherton Tablelands Waterfalls.
 A favourite with tourists wanting to get that perfect photo to make all their friends at home envious.
 Surrounded by stunning rainforest, the water cascades down into a beautiful waterhole.
 Perfect for a dip to cool off.

 Located close to Millaa Millaa.
 A truly breathtaking place.
 The tallest at 90 metres.
 Arguably the most impressive.
 The perfect place for a swim, with natural swimming pools above and below the falls.

 Regarded by some as the most beautiful.
 You can have a birds-eye view from the viewing platform on the waterfall circuit.
 It can be wet and slippery getting down to the bottom of the falls here.
 So only those with a certain level of fitness should attempt to do so.

 - S17° 29’37.9